Quick Answer

 Onshore outsourcing means hiring a third-party provider located within your own country.
 For a US company, this means working with a BPO partner based in the United States.
 Agents are domestic, share the same language and culture, and operate in US time zones.
 This is the most expensive model but offers the most direct control and fewest communication barriers.

 Nearshore outsourcing means hiring a provider in a neighboring country or nearby region, typically within 1 to 3 time zones of your headquarters.
-For US companies, nearshore destinations include the Caribbean (Jamaica, Trinidad and Tobago, Guyana, Barbados), Mexico, Colombia, and Costa Rica.
+For US companies, nearshore destinations include the Caribbean (Jamaica, Saint Lucia, Trinidad and Tobago, Belize, Barbados), Mexico, Colombia, and Costa Rica.
 Nearshore offers significant cost savings over onshore while preserving time zone overlap and, in the case of Caribbean providers, native English fluency.

 Offshore outsourcing means hiring a provider in a distant country, usually 6 to 12 time zones away.
 The most common offshore destinations for US companies are the Philippines, India, and countries in Southeast Asia and Eastern Europe.
 Offshore typically offers the lowest per-hour rates but comes with the largest gaps in time zone, culture, and sometimes language.